 Financial instruments that are potentially subject to concentrations of credit risk are primarily cash.
-Cash holdings are placed with major financial institutions deemed to be of high-credit-quality in order to limit credit exposure.
-The Company maintains deposits and certificates of deposit with banks which may exceed the Federal Deposit Insurance Corporation ("FDIC") insured limit and money market accounts which are not FDIC insured.
-In addition, deposits aggregating approximately \$19,790 at April 30, 2023 are held in foreign banks.
-Management believes the risk of loss in connection with these accounts is minimal.
+Cash is placed with major financial institutions deemed to be of high-credit-quality in order to limit credit exposure.
+Cash is regularly maintained in excess of federally insured limits at the financial institutions.
+Management believes that we are not exposed to any significant credit risk related to cash deposits.